aloysiusng/Reddit-big-data-pipeline/README.md

 ```
 - :memo: **Note:** This can be automated in a CI/CD pipeline, it will create a zip file containing the python dependencies needed for the lambda functions to run, to add more libraries, add them to the requirements.txt file and run the build.sh script again.

-3. Under the terraform directory, create a terraform.tfvars file with the following content:
+3. Under the terraform directory (change directory there!), create a terraform.tfvars file with the following content:

 ```
 AWS_ACCESS_KEY_ID     = "your_aws_access_key_id"